-Table 9.
+Table 10.
 Crops for Harvest Aid/Desiccation (continued)

 Crop Application Timing Sharpen® herbicide Use Rate (fl ozs/A) PHI (days) Crop-specific Restrictions Soybean Spray over the top of soybeans that have reached physiological maturity (all pods and seeds have no more green color).
 Single application: 1.0 to 2.0 3 (soybean seed) DO NOT apply on soybean grown for seed production.
 Indeterminate Varieties Greater than 65% brown pods and greater than 70% leaf drop or when seed moisture is 30% or less.
-Determinate Varieties Beans are fully developed, more than 50% leaf drop, and remaining leaves are yellowing.
-Maximum cumulative amount per cropping season for desiccation uses: DO NOT graze or feed desiccation-treated hay or straw to livestock.
-Allow up to 10 days for optimum desiccation effect.
-Actual time to harvest depends on environmental and atmospheric conditions which may increase or decrease time period stated here.
+Determinate Varieties Maximum cumulative amount per cropping season for DO NOT graze or feed desiccation-treated hay or straw to livestock.
+Beans are fully developed, more than 50% leaf drop, and remaining leaves are yellowing. desiccation uses: 2.0 (0.044 lb Allow up to 10 days for optimum desiccation effect.
+Actual time to harvest depends on environmental and atmospheric conditions which may increase or decrease time period stated here. ai/A of saflufenacil)

-^{}PHI = preharvest interval, minimum time elapsed between last Sharpen application and harvest of treated seed
+^{} PHI = preharvest interval, minimum time elapsed between last Sharpen application and harvest of treated seed